MicrosoftDocs/customer-insights/ci-docs/system.md

 ### View the Environment Status Summary

-Use the summary to help you determine if your environment is running normally or if there is a problem.
+Use the summary to help you determine if your environment is running normally or if there's a problem.
 If the system detects one of the jobs has been skipped or failed, the summary shows the earliest dependency area for the job, so you know where to investigate first and get things running again quickly.
 Select the link to go to the respective area and investigate the issue.

 - Go to **Settings** > **System**.